Skip to Content

 USDA Annual Household Income

 The USDA loan program was created to provide a path to homeownership for low- to moderate-income Americans living in non-urban areas.
 USDA income requirements help keep USDA loans accessible to those who need them most.
+Read on for more information about USDA loan income limits.

 Income Limits

 Though income restrictions for USDA loans can vary by region, the loan program sets basic guidelines.
+USDA income limits 2025 are:

 • Less than $112,450 for a household of 1 – 4 people